-Albert-Paul Granier was a French infantry soldier and heavy artillery gunner at Verdun and the Somme.
+Albert-Paul Granier was a French heavy artillery gunner at Verdun and the Somme.
 His poem “La Fièvre” (translated as “Fever” by Ian Higgins) is an account of one man’s delirious conversation with his own heart as he imagines his death.

 “Heartbeat, heartbeat, why the rush?

 My heart is racing off, up through the clouds,

 over the mountains, across the plains –

 flew as swift through all those haunted years

 careering like a wild stallion.

 “To a white hospital, in a quiet garden,